Isiah Kiner-Falefa Player Props: Yankees vs. Orioles

 Isiah Kiner-Falefa At The Plate

-- Kiner-Falefa has seven doubles, a triple, five home runs and 12 walks while hitting .262.
+- Kiner-Falefa is hitting .262 with seven doubles, a triple, five home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.